 Breath is the only critical physiological function that operates unconsciously, but can, also, be directed consciously.
 While regulated by very complex chemical sensors in multiple places, it is, also, tied to specific activities, perceptions and emotions.
 The complexity of the neural circuits is breathtaking.
 While regulation of breath is critical to basic physiological survival, it is also used for stress reduction including mental relaxation and alteration of perceptions in meditation.
 Now, research shows that neuronal circuits related to breathing rhythm synchronize oscillations with sensory brain circuits to determine perceptions.
-This is similar to brain waves (γ-rhythms) being tied to specific senses and the cortex.
+This is similar to brain waves (?-rhythms) being tied to specific senses and the cortex.
 Synchronous oscillations between regions can provide a diagram that neuronal circuits are later built upon.
 Perceptions are very complex and mostly determined top down from the cortex, not simply by analysis of incoming sensory information.
 A previous post observed that self-observation alters perceptions.
 The fact that breathing rates are, also, able to alter perceptions may be the basis of powerful meditation techniques using self-observation of the breath.
 Only recently is it becoming clear how breathing alters perception.

 This intriguing new research in animals shows that breathing rates bind together different senses through synchronization of brain circuits, and is critical in the integration of perception.

 The brain mechanisms controlling breathing are so complex that they are only now being brought into focus.
 While breathing is tightly regulated by the amount of carbon dioxide, pH and oxygen through feed back loops related to blood sensors, there are many other factors and brain regions that impact on breathing.
 Breathing involves complex muscular events controlled by the vagus nerve and the motor cortex.
 As well as unconscious chemical regulation, it is also clear that emotions, stress and perceptions have a major impact on breathing rate.
 While fear and stress increase the breathing rate, conscious control of breathing is effective in stress reduction, relaxation and meditation.
+This is also why smoking can be so unhealthy for you, it isn’t just cancer and the health of your lungs you’re risking, changing your breathing patterns and increasing the intake of different chemical levels could wreak havoc on many other parts of your body and it’s functions, if you’re wanting to stop smoking but you’re not sure if you can completely stop and you’d like to try to ween yourself off nicotine slowly, using vapes and liquids such as those from jam monster you can decrease you nicotine intake slowly until you’re ready to stop.

 Brain Centers Communicate with Synchronized Oscillations